jackattack1221/jackattack1221/README.md

 - 👋 Hi, I’m @jackattack1221
 - 👀 I’m interested in product management, project optimization and making cool shit
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m working on 1TM, Down App and another awarness raising campaign for underprivileged children in remote areas
-- 📫 How to reach me ...
+- 📫 If you're interested in the same, hit me up!

 <!---
 jackattack1221/jackattack1221 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.